 4. You don’t use your data strategically.

 We all know about the power of data-driven personalization.
 And how past giving history can be used to determine the perfect ask string for your next appeal.
-You can also use your data to analyze how your past communications performed and identify areas for improvement.
+But you can also use your data to analyze how your past communications performed and identify areas for improvement.

-But chances are, your organization could use help in one or more of these areas.
-And it might be beneficial to hire a fundraising agency that’s done it before.
+Chances are your organization could use help in one or more of these areas.
+And it might be beneficial to hire a fundraising agency that’s done it before!

 For example, you could be overlooking some important pieces of donor data that can be used to improve the relevancy of your outreach.
-Or there could be information in your email analytics that can be used to improve your approach going forward.
+Or there could be information in your email analytics that can be used to enhance your approach in the future.

 5. You’re more reactive than proactive.

 The result?
-Many organizations focus on whatever comes up, and scramble to put something together that addresses these concerns.
+Many organizations focus on whatever comes up and scramble to create something that addresses these concerns.
 However, if this is your approach, you probably aren’t thinking holistically.

-A loose or non-existent plan makes it incredibly difficult to use multiple touch points across different channels, define the proper target audience, and follow up with communications that feel personal and relevant for each donor.
+A loose or non-existent plan makes it incredibly difficult to use multiple touchpoints across different channels, define the right target audience, and follow up with communications that feel personal and relevant for each donor.

-It might be time to take a step back and develop a proactive and strategic strategy that will help you stay on track.
+It might be time to take a step back and develop a proactive and strategic strategy to help you stay on track.